 If you want to take action and contribute to saving our planet, you are at the right place.
-The internet is full of information and advice on how you can incorporate sustainability into your life but often serve them as to-do lists as opposed to tailored guidelines.
-In this blog post, we would like to address how you can work towards adopting a more sustainable lifestyle.
-Through personal sustainability, you can best define what works for you and your lifestyle.
+The internet is full of information and advice on how you can incorporate sustainability into your life but often served as a “to-do list” as opposed to tailored guidelines.
+In this blog post, we would like to show you how you can work towards adopting a more sustainable lifestyle.
+By adopting a personal sustainability plan, you can best define what works for you and your lifestyle.

-Sustainable living is a practical philosophy that tries to reduce environmental and social impact by making positive changes.
-They are often actions that counteract climate change and other harmful environmental concerns.
-Alternatively, we can say that sustainable living is a way of reducing one’s “carbon footprint.”
-It encourages people to minimize their use of the earth’s limited resources, and reduce the damage to human and environmental interactions.
+Sustainable living is a practical philosophy that aims to reduce the environmental and social impact of our daily actions.
+We can say that sustainable living is a way of reducing one’s “carbon footprint.”
+It encourages people to minimize the use of Earth’s limited resources, and minimize the damage to human and environmental interactions.

 What is a Personal Sustainability Plan?

 Let us think about what motivates a person to “go green”?
 If the answer is to do their part, it shows personal responsibility to care for the environment and the welfare of society.
 A personal sustainability plan begins with an individual accepting responsibility to explore, discover and act toward creating a more positive impact.
 It initially starts by looking at all the areas of one’s life; a commitment to what a person wants for themself and the world.
 A personal sustainability plan is about making and sustaining a change in your lifestyle that you can be inspired and passionate about.
 Actions you can take can be categorized in different areas of your life.
 For example:

 Protecting natural resources: start by rethinking consumption patterns for energy and water needs.
 Identifying ways to curb unnecessary consumption is a practical step.
 For instance, instead of taking a long shower, try to decrease the time it takes you as best you can.